moddroid94/onthespot/docs/installation.md

 # Installing

 We've made the installation process really straightforward, even if you're new to this.
-You can install OnTheSpot in two different ways.
+You can install OnTheSpot using the two methods listed below.
 We think you'll find the first option easier.

-It's really straightforward.
+It's quite easy.

 ## 1. Install via GitHub Releases (Recommended)